 Why?

-In March 2019, UNC Request 0677R group (also known as the Joint Theft Reporting Review (JTRR)) was established as a cross-code working group between Uniform Network Code (UNC) and Supply Point Administration Agreement (SPAA) parties.
+In March 2019, UNC Request 0677R Workgroup, (also known as the Joint Theft Reporting Review (JTRR)) was established as a cross-code working group between Uniform Network Code (UNC) and Supply Point Administration Agreement (SPAA) parties.
 The JTRR was tasked with reviewing theft reporting arrangements for Shippers, Transporters and Suppliers to; consider concerns over discrepancies between Supplier and Shipper theft reporting; consider whether current theft reporting can be simplified, and; produce clear recommendations for improvement.
-The UNC Workgroup Report can be found here:

-https://www.gasgovernance.co.uk/0677

 The JTRR provided a unique opportunity to consider, in a holistic way, the end-to-end reporting of gas theft information, from those responsible for carrying out investigations (i.e. Suppliers) to those responsible for ensuring theft consumption data is entered into Settlement (i.e. Shippers and Transporters).
 The group was an industry first in the sense that it was the first time Shippers, Transporters and Suppliers have come together to review theft reporting across the UNC, SPAA and the Data Services Contract.